roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 - Running queries with some conditional execution logic that cannot be expressed in Cypher, simulating an if-else structure.
 It offers `if-else` and `switch case`.
 - Running chyper statement with a given time thresold with  `runTimeboxed`.

+I have used APOC `runMany` to import all the Transaction relationships, the description of this process is in the `Loading Script` paragraph above.

 ##### Dynamic creating and updating Nodes and Relationships (considered):

 APOC also extends Neo4j with common creational operations such as creation of nodes, removal of labels-properties-relativeProperties, setting of properties, creation of link and so on.